jergason/recursive-readdir/README.md

 });
 ```

-It can also jsut include certain type of files
+It can also just include certain type of files
 ```javascript
 var recursive = require("recursive-readdir");